tristanqtn/Pollux/desinstallers/README.md

-# Pollux Installers
+# Pollux Desinstallers

-This directory contains everything to uninstall Pollux on your machine.
+This directory contains everything to uninstall Pollux from your machine.

 ## Uninstallation Scripts